Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 2. The range of motion

-Compared to the traditional deadlift, the landmine deadlift has a shorter range of motion, as the lifter can only lift the bar to a certain height, based on the angle of the barbell.
+Compared to the traditional deadlift, the landmine deadlift has a shorter range of motion, as the lifter can only lift the bar to a certain height based on the angle of the barbell.

 3. The grip and stance

-The Landmine Deadlift allows for different grip variations, including a pronated, supinated grip or neutral grip.
-In contrast, the Traditional Deadlift is typically done with a pronated grip.
+- The Landmine Deadlift allows for different grip variations, including a pronated, supinated grip, or neutral grip.

-The Traditional Deadlift requires a wider stance, while the landmine deadlift can be done with a narrower stance.
+- Meanwhile, the landmine deadlift can be done with a narrower stance.

 4. The level of difficulty